Scott A. Irwin, MD, PhD

 San Diego, CA, USA 92103-1407

-Scott A. Irwin, M.D., Ph.D., is the Chief of Psychiatry & Psychosocial Services at The Institute for Palliative Medicine at San Diego Hospice.
+Scott A. Irwin, M.D., Ph.D., is the Director and founder of the Psychiatry Programs at The Institute for Palliative Medicine at San Diego Hospice.
 In this role, he investigates better assessments and treatments for depression and delirium, as well as other mental health issues, to improve outcomes for those with advanced, life-threatening illnesses.
 He also coordinates and provides consultative psychiatric services for patients and families.
 In addition, he educates Institute faculty, palliative medicine fellows, clinical staff, and visitors from all over the world, as well as family medicine and internal medicine residents from various San Diego programs; he also coordinates several UCSD Psychiatry Resident rotations related to hospice and palliative medicine.

 Dr. Irwin has received funding for his research from the NIMH, the National Palliative Care Research Center, the Archstone Foundation, and the John A. Hartford Center of Excellence in Geriatric Psychiatry at UCSD.
 He is the author or co-author of over 50 articles, chapters, and abstracts, and has been recognized at many levels for his research, teaching, and clinical endeavors.
 In 2009, his program was honored with the Gold Achievement Award of the American Psychiatric Association’s Institute for Psychiatric Services for Innovative Psychiatry Programs.
 He is a 2008 College of Palliative Care Research Scholar, was the 2005 APA/Lilly Chief Residents Executive Leadership Program Awardee from UCSD, received a NIMH Outstanding Resident in Psychiatry Award in 2004, and awarded the PRITE Fellowship from American College of Psychiatrists from 2003-2005.
 He is an active member of the American College of Psychiatrists, American Academy of Hospice and Palliative Medicine, Academy of Psychosomatic Medicine, and the National Hospice and Palliative Care Organization.